ddella/Debian11-K8s/Jenkins/Readme.md

 Using the `kubectl get all` command we can list down all the pods, services, statefulsets, etc. in a namespace but not all the resources are listed using this command like persistent volume claim and service account.

 # Jenkins Upgrade
+After Jenkins has been installed and working, you will have to upgrade Jenkins from time to time.
 In this section we'll perform a rolling update using `kubectl` to upgrade the version of Jenkins.
 Similar to application Scaling, the Service will load-balance the traffic only to available Pods during the update.
 An available Pod is an instance that is available to the users of the application.

 Rolling updates allow the following actions:

 - Promote an application from one environment to another (via container image updates)
-- Rollback to previous versions
+- Rollback to previous versions if something doesn't work
 - Continuous Integration and Continuous Delivery of applications with zero downtime

 This section demonstrate how to upgrade the image of Jenkins from version 2.410 to version 2.411 with a custom image on local K8s registry.